Tutorial Gateway

 Functions in R Programming 4

-First, we declared the function by assigning the name sum.numbers.
-If you forget this function declaration then the compiler will throw an error.
+First, we declared the method by assigning the name sum.numbers.
+If you forget this declaration, then it throws an error.

-Below statement will ask the user to enter the values for a, b, c
+The below statement asks the user to enter the values for a, b, c

 a <- readline(prompt="Enter a Value: ")